lapps/lapps.github.io/Security.md

 The <tt>/path/to/keystore</tt> is the keystore file that will be generated.

 <div class="note">
-<span class="red">NOTE:</span> as a matter of policy, always select a 2048 bit key size
+<em>NOTE:</em> as a matter of policy, always select a 2048 bit key size
 any time you are given the option.
 </div>